-Artiva’s Platform: Scaling NK Cell Therapy for Cancer
+Artiva’s AlloNK™ Platform: Scaling NK Cell Therapy for Cancer

 Artiva's platform generates allogeneic natural killer (NK) cells from healthy donor umbilical cord blood (UCB) units selected for key characteristics.
-Our proprietary, large-scale, campaign-based manufacturing process is capable of producing enough pure and highly active NK cells to treat hundreds to thousands of patients, with the opportunity for repeat dosing, from each UCB.
+Our proprietary, large-scale manufacturing process is capable of producing enough pure and consistently active NK cells to treat hundreds to thousands of patients, with the opportunity for repeat dosing from each UCB.
 Our NK cells are cryopreserved and ready for off-the-shelf therapeutic use, without the requirement for complex manipulation at the clinical site.
 We engineer the NK cells to express proprietary chimeric antigen receptors (CARs), optimized for use in NK cells, and/or we combine our NK cells with therapeutic antibodies to further enhance therapeutic activity and specificity for tumor cells.
-Our ongoing research includes developing novel CAR-NK therapies and optimizing our NK cell products’ activity and persistence through specific gene editing.
+Our ongoing research includes developing novel CAR-NK therapies and optimizing our NK cell product candidates' activity and persistence through specific gene editing.

 Artiva's Advantage: A Platform for the Next Generation of Cell Therapy